The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css/5-grid-media-queries.md

 <details>

-<summary><strong>Q: There are 9 elements but only 4 columns.
+**<summary>Q: There are 9 elements but only 4 columns.
 What do you notice happens when the elements overflow?
-How is the row height determined?</strong></summary>
+How is the row height determined?</summary>**

 * If there are more elements than columns, they will flow into a new row that is created automatically.
 * By default, row height is determined by the largest row item.